How to Backup Windows Files to Network Drive

 Introduction

 The Windows File History feature is a step back from the Backup and Restore feature in previous versions of Windows that will only back up the files you have stored in your Libraries, Desktop, Favorites and Contacts folders.
 Note that it does not create a system image that you can restore your computer from.
 Ideally you’ll want to store your Windows File History backups to an external drive (such as a network drive) so you can still access them in the event you can no longer get to the files on your computer.
-In this video I’ll show you how put your Windows File History backups on a network drive location.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 1. Click the “Windows” icon on the left side of your Windows taskbar.
 A menu appears.